Collision Course – Teen Addiction Epidemic Documentary

 - Teens who turned away from drugs or chose to stay sober amidst strong peer pressure to drink and use.

-Get educated to keep your family safe.
+Get educated to help keep your family safe.
 Watch Collision Course.